saisathvik1/OSCP-Cheatsheet/README.md

 ### LDAPDOMAINDUMP

-- These files contains information in a well structured webpage format.
+- These files contain information in a well-structured webpage format.

 ```bash
 sudo ldapdomaindump ldaps://<IP> -u 'username' -p 'password' #Do this in a new folder